avi-thapa/Kindimna/README.md

-# Kindim

-# ECommerce Project README
+# Kindimna

-Welcome to the ECommerce Project repository!
+Welcome to the Kindimna repository!
 This project is focused on building a comprehensive e-commerce platform that provides a seamless shopping experience for customers and efficient management tools for administrators.

 ## Table of Contents